CtrlK

 Actionability

 Fully executable TypeScript code examples throughout, including retry logic, batching, caching (both in-memory and Redis), and monitoring.
-The curl command for quick rate limit checking is copy-paste ready.
-All code is concrete and complete.
+The curl command for quick rate limit checking is a nice copy-paste-ready addition.
+All code is complete and runnable.

 3 / 3